AminMal/stgin/README.md

   There is a special method in request context, which can convert queries into a struct object.
   There are some few notes to take before using this.
-When defining the expected struct that the queries will be converted into, if you need to use other naming in queries than the field in struct, use `qp` (short for query parameter) tag to specify the name (just like json tag):
+When defining the expected struct that the queries will be converted into, if you need to use other naming in queries rather than the field name in struct, use `qp` (short for query parameter) tag to specify the name (just like json tag):
   ```go
     type UserSearchFilter struct {
         Username   string  `qp:"name"`